civo/activetracker/README.md

 end
 ```

+For styling, have a look at the Tailwind classes used in the views for other plugins and try to maintain consistent styling - unless you're willing to upgrade all other plugins ;-)

 Once you've written your plugin, you can add it to `integration/templates/initializer.rb` either uncommented if it will be a new default plugin, or at least to the comment block at the top for available plugins.

 ## How can I help?